MicrosoftDocs/customer-insights-pr.tr-tr/ci-docs/odata-examples.md

 ## <a name="unified-activity"></a>Birleşik etkinlik

-Aşağıdaki tabloda *UnifiedActivity* varlığına yönelik bir örnek sorgu kümesi yer almaktadır.
+*UnifiedActivity* varlığı için örnek sorgular.

 |Sorgu türü |Örnek  | Not  |
 |---------|---------|---------|